janettem/Coding-Challenges/README.md

 ## Point Within Triangle
 Create a function that takes four points.
 The first three are the coordinates of the corners of a triangle.
 Return true if the fourth point lies within the triangle, false if it doesn't.

+## Poker Hand Ranking
+Establish which kind of Poker combination is present in a deck of five cards.
+Every card is a string containing the card value (with the upper-case initial for face-cards) and the lower-case initial for suits.